 Many people who have acute symptoms or are in crisis begin to feel better within the first few sessions of beginning therapy.
 Generally though, you'll need to commit to at least six months to one year to notice lasting changes.
 Sometimes it takes longer, and people choose to stay in therapy for several years to get to the root of lifelong issues or as a means of continued personal growth.

 We'll talk about this together and I'll let you know what I think.
 Ultimately, how long you stay in therapy is always your decision.

 My fee is $180 for a 50 minute session.

 Therapy is an investment in yourself.
 The way I think about it is: this is for my soul.
 I want to be well and grow in these areas that ultimately impact every part of my life and happiness.

 You are welcome to pay for your sessions with a credit card, check, or cash.

 Do you take insurance?

 I'm an out-of-network provider for all insurance companies.
 Most will reimburse some percentage of your therapy directly to you.
 It's a good idea to call them to find this out before we start therapy.
-I'm glad to give you the specific type of bill or receipt that your insurance company requires.
+I'm glad to give you the specific type of receipt that your insurance company requires.

 Do you work with men too?